The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 ## Example scripts

-Example scripts demonstrating how to run RePlAce on a sample design on `core01` as follows:
+Example scripts demonstrating how to run `gpl` on a sample design on `core01` as follows:

 ```shell
 ./test/core01.tcl